jfrNebus/Safe_box/readme_english.md

   RBE = (VB - 0.7) / 3 * (IC / β)

   The protection factor is applied to increase the base current.
-This ensures that the transistor goes into deep saturation, so it can work as a switch.
+This ensures that the transistor enters into deep saturation, so it can work as a switch.

 <hr>